Speeding up an unsteady flow simulation by adaptive BDDC and Krylov subspace recycling: BDDC method with adaptive coarse space

 \subsection{Iterative substructuring}

 First, we consider the reduction of the global problem to the inter-sub\-do\-main interface.
 This procedure is rather standard and described, e.g., in monographs~\cite{Dolean-2015-IDD,Toselli-2005-DDM}.
 To this end, the finite element mesh is divided into $N_S$ nonoverlapping subdomains $\Omega_i, i = 1,\dots,N_S$, with the partition respecting inter-element boundaries.
 The subset of unknowns to which elements of subdomain $\Omega_i$ contribute is called local subdomain unknowns.
-This construction splits the unknowns to those belonging to just one subdomain, called \emph{interior} unknowns, and the unknowns shared by several subdomains, which form the \emph{interface} $\Gamma$.

-The first step in iterative substructuring is to reduce the global problem to the interface.
-For each local subdomain, we split the unknowns belonging to interior $\vx_i^{I}$ and the interface $\vx_i^{\Gamma}$, which leads to a 2$\times$2 blocking of the local linear system,